 Please enable JavaScript in your browser to complete this form.

-Store leftover royal icing in an airtight container with plastic wrap pressed onto the surface at room temperature or in the refrigerator for up to 2 weeks.
-When you’re ready to decorate with it again, beat it using a hand or stand mixer at a low speed to make the icing smooth and shiny.
+Store leftover royal icing in an airtight container with plastic wrap pressed onto the surface at room temperature or in the refrigerator for up to 2 weeks or in the freezer indefinitely.
+Let thaw overnight in the refrigerator and beat it using a hand or stand mixer at a low speed to make the icing smooth and shiny before using.

 Serving Suggestions

-Use this royal icing recipe to decorate all of your favorite Christmas cookies and holiday treats.
+I use this royal icing recipe to decorate all of my favorite Christmas cookies and holiday treats.
 It’s perfect for Christmas sugar cookies or gingerbread cookies.
 When it’s extra thick, it makes a great glue to hold a gingerbread house together or to pipe royal icing flowers.
 Or you can thin it out and use it to ice cinnamon rolls or a lemon loaf cake.

 Recipe Card